A Dual Active-Set Solver for Embedded Quadratic Programming Using Recursive LDL' Updates: Comparison to similar QP algorithms

 \subsection{Goldfarb-Idnani}

-Warm starting the proposed method is straightforward: given $\mathcal{W}_0$, any $\lambda_0$ satisfying $[\lambda_0]_{\mathcal{W}_0}\geq 0, [\lambda_0]_{\bar{\mathcal{W}}_0}=0$, suffices (however $[\lambda_0]_{\mathcal{W}}>0$ is preferable for numerical reasons).
+Warm starting the proposed method is straightforward: given $\mathcal{W}_0$, any $\lambda_0$ satisfying $[\lambda_0]_{\mathcal{W}_0}\geq 0, [\lambda_0]_{\overline{\mathcal{W}}_0}=0$, suffices (however $[\lambda_0]_{\mathcal{W}_0}>0$ is preferable for numerical reasons).
 Warm starting is not as straightforward for the popular dual active-set method in \cite{10.1007BF02591962} (GI), which needs to be started in a nonnegative complementary basic solution, i.e., a nonnegative solution to \eqref{eq:linsystem}.
-To warm start GI it, hence, needs an additional procedure which finds a nonnegative complementary basic solution given an initial working set $\mathcal{W}_0$, increasing the complexity of its implementation.
-In fact, such a procedure is often similar to Steps \ref{step:innerstart}-\ref{step:innerstop} in Algorithm \ref{alg:dual-as}, i.e., is already embedded in the proposed method (c.f, e.g., Alg. $5.3$ in \cite{bartlett2006qpschur}).
+Warm starting GI, hence, requires an additional procedure which finds a nonnegative complementary basic solution given an initial working set $\mathcal{W}_0$, increasing the computational burden.
+In fact, such a procedure is often similar to Steps \ref{step:innerstart}-\ref{step:innerstop} in Algorithm \ref{alg:dual-as}, i.e., is already embedded in the proposed method (cf, e.g., Alg. $5.3$ in \cite{bartlett2006qpschur}).

 Another important difference between GI and the proposed algorithm is that GI, similar to many other active-set QP methods, computes a step direction from the current iterate $\lambda_k$ to $\lambda^*_k$ at each iteration, whereas Algorithm \ref{alg:dual-as} computes $\lambda^*_k$ directly.
 Some advantages of computing $\lambda^*_k$ directly are: